metamn/mr-ui/src/basics/Colors/Colors.md

 We perhaps need a color wheel to help us choose warm and cold colors additional to our existing monochromatic scheme.

-Paletton has a fine tune mechanism for the generated palette but not to set the color wheel into a state where only best new colors can be picked up.
+Paletton has such a fine tune mechanism for the generated palette but not to set the color wheel into a state where only best new colors can be picked up.

 ### Resources